datlife/behavioral-cloning/README.md

  # Compile model
  model.compile(optimizer=Adam(lr=learn_rate), loss=[mse_steer_angle])
 ```
-### 3.2 Becareful to high learning rate
+### 3.1 Becareful to high learning rate
 ![alttext](https://github.com/dat-ai/behavioral-cloning/raw/master/docs/alpha2.png)

 Another issue is I initially set my training rate to `0.001` as many suggested.
 However, it did not work well for me.
 My loss kept fluctuating.
 So I decided to go lower learning rate `0.0001` and it worked.
 Therefore, if you see your loss flucuates during the training process.
 It is a strong indication that the learning rate might be too high.
-Try to lower the learning rate if it helps.
+Try to lower the learning rate.

-### 3.1 Know when to stop
+### 3.2 Know when to stop
-One of the mistakes I made during the traning process was that I was focused to minimize my mse.
-I realized I sometimes did not drive perfectly correct during training, why did I expect my model's loss is nearly zero.
-What happened to me is if I trained my model too long, it would drive very weird in one map.
-Therefore, my training statergy is to lower my learning rate to stop early.
-If I tested my model on the simulator and it worked as expeted, I stopped training process.
-Also, saving your model during every epochs could be helpful, here is how I did it.
+One of the mistakes I made during the training process was too focused on minimizing loss for steering angle.
+What happened to me was if I trained my model too long, it would drive very weird in one map.
+Therefore, my training strategy is to lower my learning rate and to use early stopping technique.
+Once my model worked as expected in the simulator, I stopped the training process.
+If you are not very satisfied to your result.
+Try use lower learning rate `0.0001` to `0.00001`.
+Also, saving your model during every epochs could be helpful, too.
+Here is how I did it.

 ```shell
 from keras.callbacks import ModelCheckpoint